bintec HotSpot Solution

 The bintec HotSpot Solution typically consists of a locally installed bintec router used as a HotSpot gateway and of the bintec HotSpot server that automatically manages the Internet access of the gateway.

-If guests want to use the HotSpot, they are initially lead to the customer individual login page.
+If guests want to use the HotSpot, they are initially lead to the login page.
 After successfully entering the login data of their tickets, they are granted free Internet access for the agreed duration or data volume.

 Alternatively to the manual ticket system there are further automatically working application procedures, which enable autonomous registrations by guests.